weecology/forecasting-dynamics-course/syllabus.md

 #### **Attendance Policy**

-I know that graduate students have field work or conferences they need to miss class for and sometimes illnesses happen.
-Of the 24 days of lecture/discussion scheduled, I am counting 22.
-This provides 2 days that can be missed without impacts on your grade.
+Two days of discussion can be missed without impacts on your grade.
+Class activities can be made-up on the student's time within a week.
 Additional missed discussions can be made up by providing a written summary of the readings for the day(s) missed.
-Written summaries will involve 1-paragraph summary of the main questions and findings for each assigned paper and 1 paragraph synthesizing what these papers mean in conjunction about biodiversity.
+Written summaries will involve 1-paragraph summary of the main questions and findings for each assigned paper and 1 paragraph applying the paper to how we think about either ecological dynamics or forecasting.

 #### **Course Materials**